shakna-israel/NecromancersApprentice/docs/019-Chapter-Nineteen.md

 Kyle shrugged, "Girl, I've already died."

-Candice winced, "Yeah… Not sure if Necromancy counts as living."
+Candice winced, "Yeah...
+Not sure if Necromancy counts as living."

-Kyle laughed, "Can't argue with that… But I can do this, you don't need to be here."
+Kyle laughed, "Can't argue with that...
+But I can do this, you don't need to be here."

 Candice rolled her eyes, "You don't get it, do you?
 This is it, Kyle.
 There's nothing else.
 If I ran away, I'd have maybe a year to enjoy living.
 The dead are on the march.
-The Other Side is here to break everything, and kill everyone… And there's no one left to stop them.
-Run or don't run, it doesn't matter anymore… So I will be a Silvergate.
+The Other Side is here to break everything, and kill everyone...
+And there's no one left to stop them.
+Run or don't run, it doesn't matter anymore...
+So I will be a Silvergate.
 I will fight."

 He nodded slowly, a seriousness finally lighting in his eyes, and understanding of the stakes they were playing for.